8 Fun Christmas Crafts to Do With Your Kids

 Keep the joyful feelings going for everyone!
 While a movie or some cheerful music is playing in the background, why not get the kids involved in some fun Christmas themed crafts?!
 Around here we love Making Fun Holiday Snacks With the Kids and pulling out all of our craft supplies.

 Do you have any traditions that you do with your kids every year for the holidays?

-These are way too beautiful to hang on the Christmas tree.
+These fun ornaments are way too beautiful to hang on the Christmas tree.
 Hang them outside to catch the winter winds and spin, hang them over the dinner table to enjoy during your Christmas meal, or even hang them with your stockings over the fireplace.
 We've even been known to hang them throughout the house or make streamers for the windows and fireplace with them.

 - Construction paper